ItokawaK/Alt_nCov2019_primers/README.md

       -t THREADS, --threads THREADS
                           Num tasks to process concurrently [optional]
   ```
     If `-r` option is set, mismatches found on >80% reads (parsed from *mpileup*'s output) will be highlighted.
 This, however, takes additional time.
+Yellow and red lines indicate mismatches out of and inside of a primer target region, respecitively.

     Output image